 Carpal tunnel syndrome is a condition where there is increased pressure on a nerve that crosses the front of your wrist (the median nerve).

-The median nerve runs through a tight tunnel, together with the tendons that bend your fingers.
+The median nerve runs through a tight tunnel on the front of your wrist, together with the tendons that bend your fingers.

 What are the benefits of surgery?

 You should get relief from pain and numbness in your hand.